Deploying the Sentinel Appliance to AWS Using VM Import

 Default output format [None]: ENTER

-Creating containers file from terminal
+Creating a containers file from the terminal

 1. Create a file named containers.json from your terminal: